A partnership led by CLEO

 Children under 16 are never tenants.
 It’s more complicated for children who are 16 or 17 and not living with their parents or guardians.

-CLEO’s roommate tool may help you figure out who to list.
+CLEO's tool Sharing Rental Housing? may help you figure out who to list.
 And the Landlord and Tenant Board has a guide that explains who might be a tenant.

 If you’re still not sure, get legal advice before you start.